egovernment/eregistrations/documentation/styles.md

 ### Layout

-**Layout** in eRegistration basic building block of layout is flexbox rule set on parents of controlled elements.
+**Layout** in eRegistrations basic building block of layout is flexbox rule set on parents of controlled elements.
 For more information on how flexbox works, please refer to this [article](http://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 No floats are allowed in main css components, position of elements can only be achieved via flexbox, inline-block, or if necessary position relative fixes.
 Floats are only allowed in legacy css override.

 **Content component** - main container of all content is [***.content***](https://github.com/egovernment/eregistrations/blob/master/css/base.css#L139-L143) container defined in *base.css*.
 Its width is limited to [**1070px**](https://github.com/egovernment/eregistrations/blob/master/css/base.css#L6) and it is centred on page.
 All first child elements that width should be controlled and set to full-page width, should have this class defined.